jesslns/bank_tech_test/README.md

 Run `bundle --install` in your terminal to install the ruby gems that are specified in the Gemfile.

 ##### Set-up Test Environment
-To set up the test environment, run `Rspec --init` in your terminal. and a `/spec` file with a `spec_helper.rb` file are generated.
+To set up the test environment, run `rspec --init` in your terminal. and a `/spec` file with a `spec_helper.rb` file are generated.

 #### Directory Structure
 At your project directory type `mkdir lib` in your terminal to create a `/lib` directory where you store all your models. your project directory should look like the diagram below:
 ```
 lib
 ├── account.rb
+├── statement.rb

 spec
 ├── account_spec.rb
+├── statement_spec.rb

 Gemfile
 README.md